Wacom-Developer/personal-knowledge-library/docs/knowledge/index.md

 --------------------------
 This library provides a set of tools to manage Wacom private knowledge graph API.
 All services are wrapped in a pythonic way to make it easy to use.
-Additionally, the library provides a set of tools to utilise Wikidata.
+Additionally, the library provides a set of tools to utilize Wikidata.

 Sub-modules
 -----------